kevinr1299/Ravn-Challenge-Django-KevinRomero/README.md

 cd starwars_api
 ```

+#### Run Without Docker
+Before the following steps, you might do the [Preparing to run back-end without docker](#preparing-to-run-back-end-without-docker) section.

 Create `.env` file
 ```bash
 cp .env.example .env
 ```

-Edit the `.env` file to change SECRET_KEY, DB_NAME, DB_USER, DB_PASS.
+Edit the `.env` file to change SECRET_KEY, DB_NAME, DB_USER, and DB_PASS.
 If you would like to use `docker-compose`, don't change the DB_HOST attribute. if you have already installed python, you can get a key executing `python gen_key.py`

-#### Run Without Docker
-Before the following steps, you might do the [Preparing to run back-end without docker](#preparing-to-run-back-end-without-docker) section.

 Install dependencies
 ```bash